yegor256/takes/README.md

 ```

 `TkFallback` decorates an instance of Take and catches all exceptions any of
-its take may throw.
-Once it's thrown, an instance of `FbChain` will
+its Takes may throw.
+Once it is thrown, an instance of `FbChain` will
 find the most suitable fallback and will fetch a response from there.

 ## Redirects